• Home

 Injuries / Medical Emergencies

-We will provide first aid to all minor bumps, bruises, etc that occur through out the day.
-These are very common for children in every day play.
-We do our best to provide safe guards against these when possible; however as a parent you understand that some are inevitable.
+We will provide first aid to all minor bumps, bruises, etc. that occur throughout the day.
+These are very common for children in everyday play.
+We do our best to provide safeguards against these when possible; however, as a parent you understand that some are inevitable.

 Minor bumps and scrapes are inevitable, but we make every effort to keep your children safe through supervision and childproofing.
 Minor injuries will receive appropriate first aid, and if an emergency injury or illness occurs, you will be contacted immediately.
-If we are unable contact either parent, we will call the emergency contact numbers supplied to me to make the medical decisions for the child.
+If we are unable to contact either parent, we will call the emergency contact numbers supplied to make the medical decisions for the child.
 If necessary your child will be transported by ambulance to the nearest hospital.
-Parents are responsible for costs involved in emergency medical treatment, including transportation if required.
+Parents are responsible for costs involved in emergency medical treatment, including transportation, if required.

 In addition, in a daycare setting there are sometimes children that go through a biting stage.
-This occurs for many different reasons; teething, display of power, etc. In many cases, the biting continues until they simply grow out of the stage.
+This occurs for many different reasons: teething, display of power, etc. In many cases, the biting continues until they simply grow out of the stage.
 Unfortunately, this is different for every child.
 Please understand that we do our best to show the children that there are other ways of dealing with their frustrations.
 We may also shadow a child or separate them from certain children that they may target.
 There may be instances when your child goes home with a bite.
 We apologize in advance and promise to do our best to stop all such occurrences.
-Should the behavior continue, I will talk to the parents of the child and discuss the situation and cooperatively come up with ways to handle it.
+Should the behavior continue, we will talk to the parents of the child and discuss the situation and cooperatively come up with ways to handle it.

 Nap/Quiet Time

 Most children will be encouraged to lie down for a nap/quiet time each day.
 We will not force your child to sleep but they must lie down quietly.
 We provide several different areas to accommodate children and their needs during rest time.
-For those that do not nap, one classroom is typical open to quiet activities or outside play is an option as long as weather permits.
+For those that do not nap, one classroom is typical open to quiet activities or outside play as an option as long as weather permits.

 All children who nap will be provided with a mat or crib (depending on age) and will also have a sheet for their mat.
 We require that all children bring a blanket to leave for the week for nap time.
 They will be stored to eliminate the spread of germs.
 We also ask that they are taken home every Friday to be laundered.
 Please return them on Monday morning.
 We work extremely hard to keep our facility clean and eliminate the spread of any illness when preventable.